ratnadeepb/rl_scheduling/plan.md

-# Reducing accumulated relative tardiness (ART) for soft realtime load balancing
+# Reducing Accumulative Relative Tardiness (ART) for soft realtime load balancing

 ## Abstract

 Many systems today have incorporated in them the idea of task priorities and have a growing requirement of soft real-time guarantees while making scheduling (load balancing) decisions.
-In this project, I am looking at the idea of using reinforcement learning to tune weights of the weighted round robin (WRR) load balancer to distribute resource between tasks to minimize the overall tardiness in a system.
+In this project, I am looking at the idea of using reinforcement learning to tune weights of the weighted round robin (WRR) load balancer to distribute resources between tasks to minimize the overall tardiness in a system.

 ## Introduction